 To date, we have not generated any revenue from direct product sales and do not expect to do so in the near future, if at all.
-Most of our revenue to date has been derived from a research grant from the Biomedical Advanced Research and Development Authority, or BARDA, a research collaboration and license agreement with Enara Bio, a research, option and license agreement with Scancell and the OUI License Agreement Amendment with OUI relating to Vaxzevria.
+Most of our revenue to date has been derived from the OUI License Agreement Amendment with OUI relating to Vaxzevria.

 In April 2020, we entered into the OUI License Agreement Amendment with OUI in respect of our rights to use the ChAdOx1 technology in COVID-19 vaccines to facilitate the license of those rights by OUI to AstraZeneca.
 Under this agreement, we are entitled to receive from OUI a share of payments, including royalties and milestones, received by OUI from AstraZeneca in respect of this vaccine.
-In March 2022, we were notified by OUI of the commencement of revenue relating to the commercial sales of Vaxzevria.
-Our revenue for the year ending December 31, 2022 was \$43.7 million, representing the amounts we have been notified of as due by OUI to date and an estimate of future receipts, constrained to the extent that it is probable that a significant reversal of revenue would not occur.
-No revenue was recognized as a result of this agreement for the year ended December 31, 2021.
+On March 28, 2022, pursuant to the OUI License Agreement Amendment, we were notified of the commencement of payments, arising from AstraZeneca's commercial sales of Vaxzevria.
+Under the terms of an exclusive worldwide license agreement between OUI and AstraZeneca, OUI is entitled to milestone payments and royalties on commercial sales of Vaxzevria that began after the pandemic period.
+As part of the assignment from us to OUI, we are entitled to receive approximately 24% of payments received by OUI from AstraZeneca.
+Our revenue for the year ending December 31, 2023 was \$0.8 million (year ended December 31, 2022 \$43.7 million), representing the amounts we have been notified of as due by OUI to date and an estimate of future receipts, constrained to the extent that it is probable that a significant reversal of revenue would not occur.

 We determined that we have no further performance obligations under the terms of the OUI License Agreement Amendment, which comprised the transfer of intellectual property rights only.
 Accordingly, we plan to recognize these and any future amounts as revenue when earned, and it is probable that a significant reversal of revenue will not occur.
+There is, however, no guarantee or expectation that such payments will continue in the future and, if they do, that we will be notified of such payments in a timely manner.